biancaamorimelo/biancaamorimelo/README.md

 ### Hey there, my name is Bianca!

-I'm a data girl based in Brazil with over 5 years of experience in data projects and product management.
+- Data professional with 6+ years of experience in analytics and engineering

-#### About me:

-- Data Engineer/Data Scientist @ Bradesco
-- Women TechMakers volunteer @ GDG JP
+- Experienced in finance, banking, marketing, and telecom projects
-- Blockchain and Web3 enthusiast
+- Interested in innovation, web3, and blockchain
-- I'm a cat lady and I love chamomile tea, great coffee, and traveling

 #### Contact me: